 Macon "Milkman" Dead III is a spoiled young man who is loved by all and loves no one in return.
 He is the child of a prominent if dysfunctional African-American family in a small Michigan town and remains blissfully unconcerned with the turbulence in his family, his community, and the world.
 In seeking out his family's heritage, however, he discovers his own ignorance and tragically renews his sense of self.

 Is it any good?

 SONG OF SOLOMON is American literature at its finest, and its beauty and complexity are simply awe-inspiring.
 Toni Morrison deftly interweaves past and present, and the slow discovery of the history of Milkman's people carefully reveals where he has gone wrong in his own life, as well as what he must do now.
-Morrison's firm grasp of recurring themes and images pulls readers in with all of the suspense of a popular mystery, then carefully mines the depths of the human condition, exploring the ways in which families differ and evolve, how we treat those we love and those who love us, the nature of liberty, and man's place in society.
+Morrison's firm grasp of recurring themes and images pulls readers in with all the suspense of a popular mystery, then carefully mines the depths of the human condition, exploring the ways in which families differ and evolve, how we treat those we love and those who love us, the nature of liberty, and a person's place in society.
 Teens will appreciate the challenge of tackling such a complex novel, empathize with Milkman's search for identity, and be left with plenty to think about and discuss.
-Some may dwell on the sex, violence, and language, but students who have trouble relating to typical English class fare often find it to be the first assigned book they truly sink their teeth into and actually enjoy.

 Families can talk about...